Fred VanVleet: Senior year

-VanVleet had been dealing with hamstring issues when he rolled his right ankle, because of this he saw no more than three minutes of playing time in the season opener against the Charleston Southern Buccaneers on November 13.
-Though he played in the next game against Tulsa, it aggravated his hamstring enough that he was expected to miss the following few games.
+VanVleet had been dealing with hamstring issues when he rolled his right ankle.
+As a result, he saw no more than three minutes of playing time in the season opener against Charleston Southern on November 13.
+Although VanVleet played in the next game against Tulsa, it aggravated his hamstring enough that he was expected to miss the following few games.
 Without a healthy VanVleet, Wichita State fell to two games under .500 for the first time since its 2008–09 team as well as endured, not only its first three-game losing streak since having VanVleet come off the bench for the 2012–13 team, but also its worst start to a season (2–4) since the 2007–08 team.
-VanVleet returned to the lineup on December 5 against St. Louis to bring the consecutive losses to an end.
-For having averages of 13.5 points, 5.0 assists, and 4.0 rebounds in two significant wins in December, one on the 9th over UNLV and another on the 12th over #25 Utah, VanVleet claimed Missouri Valley Player of the Week honors on the 14th of that month.
-He earned Player of the Week honors again on January 11 after he led the Shockers to victories over conference co-leaders Evansville and Southern Illinois on January 6 and 9 respectively, with his 11.0 points, 8.5 rebounds, 7.5 assists, and 2.5 steals averages.
-His 12 rebounds against Southern Illinois was a career high.
-VanVleet was named to the January 25, 20-man Oscar Robertson Trophy midseason watch list.
-On January 31, VanVleet made all 15 of his free throw attempts on his way to a career high 32 points against Evansville.
-The following day, he earned his third MVC Player of the Week honor.
-On February 3 in the 1500th victory in Wichita State Shockers men's basketball history and in head coach Gregg Marshall's school record-setting 221st victory, VanVleet notched a double-double with 12 points and a career high-tying 11 assists against Southern Illinois.
+He returned to the lineup on December 5 against St. Louis to bring the consecutive losses to an end.
+For having averages of 13.5 points, 5.0 assists and 4.0 rebounds in two significant wins, one over UNLV on December 9 and another over #25 Utah on December 12, VanVleet claimed Missouri Valley Player of the Week honors on December 14.
+He earned Player of the Week honors again on January 11 after leading the Shockers to victories over conference co-leaders Evansville and Southern Illinois on January 6 and 9, respectively, with his 11.0 points, 8.5 rebounds, 7.5 assists and 2.5 steals averages.
+VanVleet's 12 rebounds against Southern Illinois was a career high.
+He was named to the January 25, 20-man Oscar Robertson Trophy midseason watch list.
+On January 31, VanVleet made all 15 of his free throw attempts on his way to a career-high 32 points against Evansville.
+The following day, VanVleet earned his third MVC Player of the Week honor.
+On February 3, in the 1500th victory in Wichita State Shockers men's basketball history and in head coach Gregg Marshall's school-record-setting 221st victory, VanVleet notched a double-double with 12 points and a career-high-tying 11 assists against Southern Illinois.
 He was named to the 35-man midseason watchlist for the Naismith Trophy on February 11.
 VanVleet was included in the Wooden Award Late season Top 20 Watch List on February 12.
-In the 2016 NCAA Men's Division I Basketball Tournament, VanVleet led the team to victories over Vanderbilt and Arizona.
+In the 2016 NCAA Division I men's basketball tournament, VanVleet led the team to victories over Vanderbilt and Arizona.
 Against Vanderbilt in the First Four round, he and fellow senior Ron Baker led an 11–0 run to break a 30–30 tie on March 15.
 The pair scored all 11 points in the run and tied with a game-high 14 points.
-On March 17, VanVleet and Baker led 11-seed Wichita State to a victory over 6-seed and AP Poll 17th-ranked Arizona.
-VanVleet posted a game-high 16 points, 5 steals, and 4 rebounds.
+On March 17, VanVleet and Baker led 11-seed Wichita State to a victory over #6 seed and AP poll 17th-ranked Arizona.
+VanVleet posted a game-high 16 points, five steals and four rebounds.
 With four steals in his final career game on March 19 against Miami, VanVleet brought his career total to 225, setting a school career record.
-For the season, he repeated as the Missouri Valley Conference in assists per game (5.55) leader for a third time and led the conference in free throw percentage (81.7%).
+For the season, he repeated as the MVC in assists per game (5.55) leader for a third time and led the conference in free throw percentage (81.7%).